projekt-opal/web-ui/README.md

 ## Development

-The *web-ui* requires a running *[webservice](https://github.com/projekt-opal/web-service)*, which provides the data to display.
+The *OPAL web-ui* requires a running *[OPAL webservice](https://github.com/projekt-opal/web-service)*, which provides the data to display.
+You have to configure the webservice first.
-To specify the location of the *webservice*, edit the file [webservice/axios-dataSets.js](webservice/axios-dataSets.js) and insert the baseURL of the *webservice*.
+To specify the location of the webservice, edit the file [webservice/axios-dataSets.js](webservice/axios-dataSets.js) and insert the baseURL of the webservice.

-Afterwards you can use Node.js and npm commands to install packages, build and start the component.
+Afterwards you can use Node.js and npm commands to install packages, build and start the web-ui component.
 The required commands can be found in the [Dockerfile](Dockerfile).
+Available scripts are listed inside [package.json](package.json).

-Available scripts (e.g. the dev scripts can be executed using, ``npm run dev``) are listed inside [package.json](package.json).
+For instance, the dev script can be executed using, ``npm run dev``.

 ## Credits